Ableton Detune vs Transpose: How are they different? How are they similar?

 This can be used in more edgy genres or wherever tension is needed.

 You cannot automate the detune parameters in Ableton.
-However, you can modulate the detune parameters of an audio clip by following step 4 to modulate the transposition of the audio sample.
+However, you can modulate the detune parameters of an audio clip by following Modulating Transposition section above.

 To modulate between semitones, hold down Shift when you set your automation points.